 This might sound like a significant investment of time over a two year period.
 It is.
 If it were possible to impart the skills, tools and vehicles necessary to achieve everything God is calling you to with a smaller investment of time, we’d do that.
 But after working with nearly a thousand churches in the United States, Europe, and beyond, we know there is no short-circuiting the process.

 If you’re interested in seeing some different approaches to discipleship and mission, these workshops are a great place to enter into that discussion for you and your team.
-To see upcoming workshop dates, or to learn more about workshops click here.

 beyond a learning community

 The relationship that is established with participants does not end once the 2 year cycle finishes.
 We continue to support and equip these churches through communities of practice; ongoing coaching and leaders’ gatherings.
 We also invite those who have been through the process to share their experience of implementing and innovating the principles in their contexts with new LC participants.
 Again, this is not about simply gaining more information, but about joining a movement where you can reflect, discuss, plan, be accountable and learn from one another.
 If you’d like to connect with someone and hear more about this, get in touch here

 Alan Hirsch | Writer, missional thinker and activist

 In all of the missional training I’ve seen (and I’ve seen a lot over the years), I have not seen discipleship and mission taken as seriously or as practically as I have in a Learning Community (LC), What 3DM offers is a tremendous wealth of experience, but also great ideas and a great way of delivering them.

 Brandon Schaefer | Southland Christian Church | 15,000+ people